-If a member dies prior to their Payability Date, and at a time and in a manner which did not result in payment of an Ordinary Death Benefit to their beneficiary/beneficiaries, a lump-sum Death Benefit will be paid to the beneficiary/beneficiaries the member last designated if the member has 10 or more years of Credited Service.
+If a Tier 3 member dies after leaving City Service and prior to their Payability Date on or after January 1, 1997, and at a time and in a manner which did not result in payment of an Ordinary Death Benefit to their beneficiary/beneficiaries, a lump-sum Death Benefit will be paid to the beneficiary/beneficiaries the member last designated if the member has 10 or more years of Credited Service.

-The Death Benefit amount awarded is based on 50% of the Death Benefit that would have been payable if the member had died on their last day in Active Service plus the return of the Basic Member Contributions in the Member Contribution Accumulation Fund (MCAF), plus interest.
+The Death Benefit amount awarded is based on 50% of the Death Benefit that would have been payable if the member had died on their last day in Active Service plus the return of the Basic Member Contributions (BMCs) in the Member Contribution Accumulation Fund (MCAF), plus interest.
+If the member was a Participant of the CO-20, CC-20 or CF-20 Plan with less than 15 years of service or died on or after October 19, 2004, then they will also receive a return of their Additional Member Contributions (AMCS) in their Retirement Reserve Fund (RRF), plus interest.

-If the member did not render 10 or more years of Credited Service, only the return of their contributions in the MCAF will be made payable to their beneficiary/beneficiaries, plus interest.
+If the member did not render 10 or more years of Credited Service, only the return of the contributions in the MCAF and RRF, plus interest, will be payable to their Estate.

-SR: RSSL §606-a
+SR: RSSL §508-a

-If NYCERS' Medical Board determines that a member's death was the natural and proximate result of an Accident sustained in the performance and discharge of duty, not caused by their own willful negligence, the member's Eligible Beneficiary/Beneficiaries is entitled to an Accidental Death Benefit.
+If NYCERS' Medical Board determines that a Tier 3 member's death was the natural and proximate result of an Accident sustained in the performance of their duties in Active Service, not caused by their own willful negligence, their Eligible Beneficiary is entitled to an Accidental Death Benefit.
 The annual benefit equals 50% of the Wages the member earned during their last year of service, or their annual wage rate if they had less than one year of service.
-Unlike the Ordinary Death Benefit, the deceased member's Basic Member Contributions are not refunded to the beneficiary/beneficiaries.
+Unlike the Ordinary Death Benefit, the Accidental Death Benefit does not include the member's contributions.